Options

 The cluster

-Cluster letters should not be included in the list of option names, although they are subject to the same restrictions.
+Cluster letters should not be included in the list of option names, although they share the same restrictions.

 Here is an example that illustrates how it works.
 Suppose we have the following options: